UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 double y = (double)x / (double)q;
 ```

 This ensures that a fractional divide is performed, rather than an integer.
+Now we see a full precision result.

+> You might wonder why we would choose integers over floating point numbers?
+>
+> There are many answers, some of which include performance, storage and application.
+Some algorithms are inherently integer based, such as those used in compression and encryption.
+Your input and output data might be integer.
+Pixels in an image are an example of this.
+If you want to transform an image (e.g. blur, or colour enhance), you might use a mixture of integer and floating point arithmetic.

 ## The `&` operator

-Variables do two things:
+Variables do the following:

-* Reserve space in memory
+* Reserve space in memory at a chosen *location*
+* Store *values* in that memory location
-* Provide us with a name so we can make reference to the data stored in memory
+* Provide us with a meaningful name so we can make reference to it

 We need to make the distinction between two key concepts:

-* **address** - this is the *location* of the data in the computer memory.
+* **address** - this is an integer value, and it represents the *location* of the data in the computer memory.
 In C and C++, it is always an integer value.
-This is sometimes referred to as a **reference** in other languages
+   * You sometimes hear the term **reference** in other languages.
+Hidden within this, there must always be an address, even if it is hidden.
  * **value** - this is the data itself.
 This is what is stored in the memory at a given address.

-Sometimes, we need to known the address of a variable.
-We can do this using the `&` operator.
+Sometimes, we need to know or provide the address of a variable.
+We can obtain this using the `&` operator.
 Watch the following video for an explanation:

 | TASK | 119-lookingatmemory |
 | - | - |